hsaginor/slingnodejs/README.md

 ## Installation Instructions

 1. Download (or clone this project) and install one of the pre-compiled J2V8 OSGi bundles from the [dependencies](./dependencies) folder via Felix Console.
-2. Whitelist org.apache.sling.scripting.nodejs bundle for administrative login (may skipped on older versions of Sling or AEM).
+2. Whitelist org.apache.sling.scripting.nodejs bundle for administrative login (may skip on older versions of Sling or AEM).
 	* Open configuration manager page in Felix Console (http://localhost:4502/system/console/configMgr on default AEM author port).
 	* Find Apache Sling Login Whitelist Configuration Fragment and click + icon.
 	* Enter nodejs as Name and org.apache.sling.scripting.nodejs as Whitelisted BSNs.
 Then click Save.